Greifswald-Spider-Genomics/Argiope-bruennichi-Data-Analysis/README.md

 ## Generating intron hints from RNA-Seq data

-To generate so called intron hints from RNA-seq data, which serve as extrinsic evidence for gene prediction, the first step was aligning RNA-seq reads to the genome assembly.
+To generate so called intron hints from RNA-seq data, which serve as extrinsic evidence for gene prediction, the first step was aligning RNA-seq reads to the genome assembly. <br>
 This was done with HISAT2 (v.
 2.1.0) <b id="f13">[13]</b>.

 ```